-Week 1/morning 1/11/20 Topics: Welcome to the frontier: An introduction to the class, why frontier markets matter, and why everyone who isn't here will be kicking themselves a decade from now.
+Week 1/morning 1/23/21 Hybrid class Topics: Welcome to the frontier: An introduction to the class, why frontier markets matter, and why everyone who isn't paying attention to them will be kicking themselves a decade from now.
 Student and lecturer introductions.
-Speaker: Rich Thies, co-portfolio manager at Driehaus' Frontier Markets Fund Assignments:
+Speaker: Alison Graham, CIO, Voltan Capital Assignments: Read up on some of the key frontier markets-Vietnam, Nigeria, Pakistan, Romania, Kenya, Sri Lanka, Uzbekistan, for example-and come to class prepared to explain which of the ones you studied excited you the most-and why.